mindcloud69/cmc/README.md

 This system requires the following:
 Apache Version: 2.2.20 (default on ubuntu)
 PHP Version 5.3.6 (default on ubuntu)
-Rewrite Mod Enabled (as this system uses clean URL's)

 ###fresh install help
 If doing a fresh install on ubuntu you can select the LAMP setup config, or